poiyomi/PoiyomiDocs/docs/modifiers/global-themes.md

 keywords: [global, themes, theme, global themes, color, colors, poiyomi, shader]
 ---

 Global Themes provide a central place to change colors throughout the shader.
-When configured, you can set any **Color** property in the Material to use a Theme Color as defined by the user.
+When configured, you can set any **Color** property in the Material to instead use your defined Theme Color.

 ## Usage in the Shader